 The Company was incorporated in the Cayman Islands on 28 August 2009 under the Cayman Companies Law as an exempted company with limited liability under the Companies Law of the Cayman Islands.
 The registered office of the Company is located at Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands.
-The principal place of business of the Company is located at Sucuo Village, Chendai Town, Jinjiang City, Fujian Province, China.

 The principal activity of the Company is investment holding.
-The principal activities of the Company's subsidiaries are set out in note 16 to the financial statements.
+The principal activities of the Company's subsidiaries are set out in note 15 to the financial statements.
 The Company and its subsidiaries are collectively referred to as the "Group" hereafter.